 Eating is something we must all do in order to stay alive.
 For some people, however, the food relationship may develop complexities.
 An eating disorder is a mental health condition that affects a person’s attitude towards food.
-It produces physical and psychological effects that make the person change his or her eating behaviours and habits.
-Eating disorders entail one becoming so focused on his or her size, shape and/or the food that they eat.
+It produces physical and psychological effects that make the person change their eating behaviours and habits.
+Eating disorders entail one becoming so focused on their size, shape and/or the food that they eat.
 This normally results in them making unhealthy choices with destructive repercussions.

 Bulimia nervosa is a condition that makes a person deem it necessary to control his or her weight.
 To do this, the person may restrict food intake, binge or purge in an attempt to attain an unreasonable desired weight.

 Binge eating involves a person consuming an unreasonably heavy amount of food in one sitting.
 This is normally done with high-calorie, fatty foods.
 Binges may be a spontaneous response to emotions such as anxiety and stress, or they may be planned.
 Binges may entail a mania or loss of control.

 How can hypnosis help?

 Hypnotherapy has proven to be an invaluable tool in the treatment of eating problems.
 Hypnosis will use the power of suggestion to change the wrong habits and thoughts to do with eating.
 If the root of the problem is known, regression hypnotic techniques can be helpful, as they tap into the subconscious to uncover the surrounding events and causative agents of the problem.
 Neuro-linguistic programming may also be involved.
 It can help you recall how you dealt with emotions before the problem began.

 Positive suggestions during hypnosis can help one change the way they perceive themselves.
 A major part of recovery is getting sufferers to love themselves again.
 Learning new lines of thinking about eating will also improve a person’s relationship with food.